 Brothers & Sisters premiered on ABC in 2006 about the Walkers, a family in California that owns Ojai Foods.
 They’ve had a lot to deal with since their father (Tom Skerritt) died, as they began to discover all sorts of secrets he had been keeping from them.

 (Note: I took most of these photos myself while watching the first season on DVD.
 Sets may have changed a bit in future seasons.)

 Updated to add: For those of you who asked me to add a photo of Rob Lowe, who plays Senator McAllister on the show, here you go, even though it has nothing to do with the sets.
 I think we can agree that he contributes to the scenery.
 This is from the second season when he marries Kitty (Calista Flockhart):

 The sets are so amazing that it’s hard to believe these rooms are on a soundstage and not in real homes.
 You can read an interview with the set designers Denny Dugally and Bryan Venegas here.
 Bryan says:

-Here’s a photo of the set from the Subzero website:
+Also, I just found a behind-the-scenes photo of the kitchen set that was posted on the Subzero website:

 Visit my Houses Onscreen page to see more, including…